ilyla/Sleepy-Story-Samantha/Chapter 7 - A Strange Coincidence.md

 `*SamIAm: Evil boy*`

   Samantha looked at the time, surprised to see that 45 minutes had already passed.
 If she left now she would still be late for work, but not late enough for it to be too big of a problem.
-She didn't notice anything odd that day, but that was because the suggestions wouldn't kick in until the next day...
+She didn't notice anything odd that day, but the suggestions might not have kicked in yet.